AraBlocks/ara-reward-protocol/examples/remote-peers/README.md

 * `$ node remote-farmer.js`

 The logs will indicate when the syncing is done.
-The downloaded content is replicated and placed in
+The content is replicated and placed in

 * `~/.ara/afs/<did>/home/content/data`